dkn22/RecessionClassifier/README.md

-The stored latent variables can be found in the "Stored Latents" variables; these were used to obtain the *exact* results reported in the Jupyter notebooks.
+The stored latent variables can be found in the "Stored Latents" folder; these were used to obtain the *exact* results reported in the Jupyter notebooks.